trulylostheaven/PureToResearchfish/README.md

 # PureToResearchfish

-Please note that this code is currently under development.
-It is prone to errors and the code is still revising.
-This may not work for your institution so please review what the code does before using it.
+Please note this may not work for your institution so please review what the code does before using it.
 PureToResearchfish is a Python program designed to streamline the manipulation of data extracted from Elsevier Pure, making it easier to upload to Researchfish.
+The final excel sheet may require some additional manipulation but this should save off several hours of work.

 ## Requirements
 - Python